 My research areas are in the economic history of labor markets and geography of economic development.
-I’m interested in the interaction between labor markets, urbanization and geographically uneven economic growth.
+I’m particularly interested in the interaction of labor markets, urbanization, and geographically uneven economic growth.
 I’m currently working in a project led by Kerstin Enflo and Tobias Karlsson examining strike activity in Sweden from early industrialization to the Second World War.
-I also do work on historical urban geography and regional wages.
+I also do work on historical urban geography, regional wages, and income inequality.

-On this site I have made public some of the data that I have collected when working with Swedish historical labor market statistics.
+On this site, I have made public some of the data that I have collected when working with Swedish historical labor market statistics.
 You can find them in the “Data” section.
-As of now the database include a dataset on the national unemployment rate and information from the public labor exchanges.
+As of now, the database includes a dataset on the national unemployment rate starting in 1911 as well as information from the public labor exchanges going back to 1914.
 The latest addition is the dataset “Swedish Public Labor Exchange Data by County, 1914–1975”.

 “Why did Swedish Regional Net Migration Rates Fall in the 1970s?
 The Role of Policy Changes Versus Structural Change, 1945–1985” (Link to journal).